willb611/algorithms-service/README.md

 # algorithms-service
-Scala RPC web service for some of the solutions in the [Algorithms repository](https://github.com/willb611/algorithms)
+Scala REST web service for some of the solutions in the [Algorithms repository](https://github.com/willb611/algorithms)